Running Your Code

 • Requires careful planning to avoid conflicts and ensure smooth coordination.

-• Debugging can be more challenging.
+• Debugging can be more challenging—like trying to fix a juggling routine mid-performance.

 Writing the Script: